 With demand for leeches outstripping supply in England and Europe, exporting leeches was a lucrative trade.
 Throughout the 1860s one leech merchant, Negus and Co., in Collins Street Melbourne exported hundreds of thousands of ‘Murray leeches’ annually to Europe and America.
 The Murray leech was preferred by the medical faculty.
 Its bite was smaller and it left no mark on the skin.

-In the 1870s prominent businessman, Frederick Grimwade, contracted Aboriginal communities in Echuca to supply him with Murray leeches at 10 shillings per thousand.
+In the 1870s prominent businessman, Frederick Grimwade, contracted First Nations communities in Echuca to supply him with Murray leeches at 10 shillings per thousand.
 Collectors waded into infested water allowing the leeches to attach, collecting as many as 2,500 per day.
 The leeches were sent to Grimwade’s ‘Leech Aquarium’ in South Melbourne, then shipped to Europe and America, selling for three times the local price.

 Back in business

 In the early twentieth century bloodletting fell out of favour and the leech craze was over.